KA1GT VHF/UHF/Microwave/EME Pages

 Between 1980 and 1989 I wrote the microwave column ("The New Frontier") for QST each month.
 In 1990 I wrote the microwave column for "Ham Radio" until the magazine went out of business (unrelated to my writing for them I hope!).

 I was pretty much QRT for the decade of the 2000's with only occasional operation.
-In 2014 I moved from NJ to Maine and I currently have very small antennas up for 144 and 432MHz tropo work.
-I also have transverter modules and antennas for 10 GHz, but they are also not assembled and on the air atthis time.
-In addition have basic 50MHz capability (100W and indoor crossed dipoles).
+In 2014 I moved from NJ to Maine.
+In have very basic 50MHz capability (100W and indoor crossed dipoles).
 VHF/UHF terrestrial operation is difficult from my QTH.
-I cannot put up a tower, so the terrestrial antennas are up at about 20ft and they are blocked to the south and southwest by trees, buildings and hills.
-I have a decent shot to the north and northeast, but from Maine there's not much on those directions!
+I cannot put up a tower, so the terrestrial antennas would be low and blocked to the south and southwest by trees, buildings and hills.
+I have a decent shot to the north and northeast, but from Maine there's not much activity in those directions (Nova Scotia and Newfoundland)!
+I do not operate HF, though I do have a single "long" wire and I have operated FT8 on 15 and 20m.

 If you have any good microwave links you'd like to see listed here, please send them to me at ka1gt@hotmail.com